KevinTheRainmaker/KevinTheRainmaker/README.md

 - Born in 1999, Nov.
 17th
 - Blood Type: Rh+ A
 - Attending in GIST
-- Interested in ML&DL - Reinforcement Learning
+- Interested in Reinforcement Learning
 </br>

 ### 📫 Contact Address